 At 26 lbs the GXL Commuter V2 is about as light as scooters get, and very comparable to a Xiaomi Mi M365.

-It folds down quickly and locks into a compact size of 39-inches by 17-inches by 14-inches.
+It folds down quickly and locks into a compact size of 39 in by 17 in by 14 in.
 While the handlebars do not fold, it is still easy to throw into the back of the car, carry upstairs, and slip under a desk at work.

 The display LED is bright and minimalist.
 It provides speed and battery status.
 Brakes are controlled on the left of the handlebars via a lever.
 The accelerator is a thumb-operate knob on the right.
 We really like the feel and design of the accelerator knob.

 It allows excellent motor control, and you don’t risk accidentally accelerating when grabbing onto the handlebars (like some index-finger operated designs).